kyma-project/kyma/components/function-controller/design/glossary_proposal.md

 - [serverless-manager](https://github.com/kyma-project/serverless-manager) - responsible for installation and
   configuration of Serverless

-Additionally, we have 3rd-party additional components like [KEDA](https://keda.sh/)
+Additionally, we have 3rd-party components, such as [KEDA](https://keda.sh/).

 In Serverless, we overuse the word "controller" which causes confusion and requires clarification.
 Saying "controller", we refer to: